-At present, Nested Knowledge does not maintain an internal corporate network or provide companyissued computers.
-Should we set up a network or issue computers, Nested Knowledge will obtain baselines for processor, memory and hard drive utilization.
-These parameters may change due to Last update: 2023/10/05 18:11 virus, worms, malware etc.
+Nested Knowledge does not maintain an internal corporate network, but does provide companyissued computers.
+The company exercises control and oversight over the applications on companyissued computers, including required security software.
+Nested Knowledge will obtain baselines for processor, memory and hard drive utilization.
+These parameters may change due to virus, worms, malware etc.